aungbhonekhant/SHOP-API/README.md

 # SHOP-API
-aspecially in this project included product search and filter logic
+aspecially in this project included basic product search and filter logic